Skip to main content

 Why Does Impact Investing Matter?

-Obviously, investing in a company that works to make solar energy more affordable or joining a movement that provides houses to people experiencing homelessness has clear benefits for the end recipients.
-However, other benefits also return to investors and investment recipients alike.
+While investing in a socially-responsible company has clear benefits for the direct beneficiaries and community at large, other benefits also return to investors and investment recipients alike.

 Benefits for Investment Recipients

-- Improved reputation: According to Retail TouchPoints, 82% of consumers want to buy from brands whose values align with their own.
+• Improved reputation: A recent Givsly report found that 88% of consumers buy from brands whose values align with their own.
 Consumers increasingly pay attention to how for-profit companies behave and make their purchase decisions accordingly.

 Benefits for Investors